ShanghaiTech Mapping Robot is All You Need: Robot System for Collecting Universal Ground Vehicle Datasets: Procedures and Post-Processing

-Command the master node to orchestrate a distributed recording of sensor data.
-Turn on triggering to officially start a data collection run.
-We would now drive the robot along the data collection route.
+Here we command the master node to orchestrate a distributed recording of sensor data.
+Then we turn on triggering to officially start a data acquisition run.
+We would now drive the robot along the data acquisition route.